Fast Track Housing Package

 AB 920 requires large cities and counties to implement a centralized online portal to manage permits across departments, allowing them to track in real-time the process from application through construction.
 This will increase transparency and improve the efficiency of housing project approvals, ultimately reducing time and costs that exacerbate the state’s housing crisis.

-Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.
+Status: This bill is in Senate Appropriations on August 18th.

 - Bill Language